ElementalAlchemist/stream-log/README.md

 You can compile and run the server using `cargo run --release`.
 If you want to run just database migrations (for initial setup or for upgrades of Stream Log), you can run `cargo run --release -- --migrations-only`.
-If you want to restrict database permissions during normal runtime of the system, you can grant permissions to modify the database schema, run Stream Log with the `--migrations-only` flag, and then revoke those permissions again.
+If you want to restrict database permissions during normal runtime of the system, you can grant permissions to modify the database schema, run Stream Log with the `--migrations-only` flag, and then revoke those permissions again, or you could configure Stream Log with a different database user with the appropriate permissions for only the `--migrations-only` run.

 10. Do initial user creation.
 If you haven't run Stream Log before and the database is empty, the first user to be registered in the system is